caleboki/primes/README.md

+# Pimes
-# primes this program generates a multiplication table of primes on the terminal
+This program generates a multiplication table of primes on the terminal